codepurse/Pblocker/policy.md

 ### No Third-Party Integration

-- PBlocker does not integrate with any third-party services
+- BlockNSFW – Porn & Adult Content Filter does not integrate with any third-party services
 - No data is shared with advertising networks, analytics providers, or other services
 - The extension operates completely offline after installation